ChristianGreiner/Avocado2D/README.md

 public class MainMenu : Scene
 {
-  // do you stuff in the scene.
+  // do your stuff in the scene.
 }

 ```